 Other than that, the only other thing I would take note of is that although this model is made with a silicone padding, it is slightly different from the previously mentioned products, and according to reviews, it is slightly less comfortable.

-Overall, if you are looking for a budget-friendly option, but one that is still safe, and reliable, then these are the goggles for you.
+Overall, if you are looking for a budget-friendly option, but one that is still safe, and reliable, then the STX Focus-S Goggles are for you.

 4) Cascade LX Headgear